![]() |

 But let's back up a few months, shall we, to learn how I came to discover frozen hash browns?

-It all started last fall when we drove from St. Louis to Texas with my dad to visit my sister and her family.
+It started last fall when we drove from St. Louis to Texas with my dad to visit my sister and her family.
 To break up the long trip, we spent the first night with my dad's cousin and his wife in southwest Missouri.
-For breakfast, Mardellya popped a casserole in the oven and an hour later, breakfast was on the table, hot and hearty and more egg-y than the usual cheese-y breakfast casseroles.
+For breakfast, Mardellya popped a casserole into the oven and an hour later, breakfast was on the table, hot and hearty and more egg-y than the usual cheese-y and bread-y breakfast casseroles.
 I had to have her recipe!

 Deciphering the Ingredient List